On this page:

 Is there a wait list to get into Evergreen?

-- There is no wait list for Evergreen, but you must first be enrolled in EIP.
+- There is no wait list for Evergreen, but you must be qualified to enroll.

 What kinds of insurance will Evergreen pay for?